Authentication

 "Authorization": "MY_CUSTOM_PREFIX Q3VyaW91cyBhcmVuJ3QgeW91IQ=="

-The bearer token is set when you initialize the SDK:
+The custom access token can be set either when you initialize the SDK, or later.

 export class ExcitingSoda {